boobaGreen/investmentAPI/README.md

 cd investmentAPI
 ```

+3. Important: For the project to function properly, both environment files for development and testing are required.
+   Rename the files .env.example and env.test.example to .env and .env.test, respectively, and adjust the variables contained within as needed.
+You can leave them as they are for an initial test.

-3. Install the dependencies:
+4. Install the dependencies:

 ```sh
 npm install
 ```

-4. Create the .env files.
+5. Create the .env files.
 For the project, we plan to create 2 databases, one for 'dev' and one for 'test'.
 To keep the two environments separate, I have prepared scripts to facilitate their creation and initial seeding.
    he main environment file is called .env, while the one for testing is .env.test.
 I have provided two example files for reference: .env.example and .env.test.example

-5. Now let's create the 2 databases with this commands :
+6. Now let's create the 2 databases with this commands :

 ```sh
 npm run dbdev:push